K-Games/Ascension/README.md

 * Lowered Maximum Armor roll for new Rings.
 * Knockback no longer disables Skill casting.
 * Firebrand - Range increased from 170 to 280
+* Aggression - Buff duration decreased from 10 seconds to 5 seconds.
 * Shield Skill Removed - Iron Fortress
 * New Shield Skill - Hellion Roar - Send enemies flying with a ferocious roar.